tokee/juxta/README.md

 One downside to storing tiles as individual files is that the folder holding the tiles for the deepest zoom level will contain a lot of tiles: At least one per source image.
 This is a performance problem for some file systems, as well as some backup systems.

 Another downside happens if `jpg` is used as the output format.
 As each tile on zoom level `n` is created from 4 tiles on zoom level `n+1`, this means `JPEG → scale(¼) → JPEG`.
-The artefacts from the JPEG compression compounds, although but the effect is mitigated by down scaling.
+The artefacts from the JPEG compression compounds, although the effect is mitigated by down scaling.

 The script is restart-friendly as it skips already generated tiles.